Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 Proper error handling:

-- Configure SQS DLQ with 3-day retention
+- Configure SQS DLQ with multi-day retention

 - Monitor DLQ depth daily